Extend the Life of your Air Conditioner

 Outdoor Air Conditioner Tips

-Also, periodically checking your outside air conditioner is a good way to ensure grass, branches or any other debris hasn’t entered the unit.
+Also, periodically checking your outside air conditioner is a good way to ensure grass, branches, or any other debris hasn’t entered the unit.
 Check for debris after storms that might have become lodged in the unit.
-Carefully clear away any blockage, only when the power is safely off.
+Carefully clear away any blockage only when the power is safely off.

 Don’t forget the inside portion of your air conditioning.
 It also needs proper maintenance to extend its life.
-Replacing the filters every 30-60 days, especially during the summer months is a good way to keep air flowing properly.
+Replacing the filters every 30-60 days, especially during the summer months, is a good way to keep air flowing properly.
 Mark your calendar with reminders so you won’t forget.

-Might be Time to Replace
+It might be Time to Replace your AC